raimo/ruksi-leap-ror/LOGBOOK.md

 This is a brief logbook where I record how I'm approaching the challenge outside a pure coding perspective i.e. setup of environment, thoughts and whatnot.
-Not mandatory for the challenge, but I think you might find this interesting.
+Not mandatory for the demo, but I think you might find this interesting.

 Saturday, 10:55